akshitagarwal10/Real-Time-Multi-User-Drawing-App/README.md

 --Clone or donwload the zip folder.
---Unzip it if download zip
+--Unzip it if download zip.
---run app.js via command line (type node app.js) --open localhost:3000 on your browser
+--run app.js via command line (type node app.js).
+--open localhost:3000 on your browser.
 **open same in new window or tab, then draw on one and you will find same pattern appearing on ither windows or tabs as well.